zhangzheheng12345/Lightest/README.md

 * Use macro `LOG(varname)` to output a variable.
 The message will include both the variable's name and its value.
 * Use macro `REQUIRE(condition)` to check a condition.
 If the condition is failed, the macro will send a Fail, or it will do nothing.
 The macro will return the boolean value of the condition.
 * Use macro `CHECK(condition)` to check a condition.
 If the condition is true, the macro will send a Msg, or if will send a Fail.
 The macro will return the boolean value of the condition.
 * The assertion macros will not output the expected value and the actual value.
-If you want to learn what exact value the tested expression is, write like:
+If you want to learn what exact value the tested expression is, use macro `REQ_LOG(varname, condition)`and `CHK_LOG(varname, condition)`. `varname` is the variable you want to log and `condition` is the condition you want to test.
+  In old versions, write like below to get the same result:

 ```C++
 int a = 2;